Do you want to improve aging services for American Indian and Alaska Native elders?

 All elders are encouraged to join and have their voices heard.
-Be an important part of a national membership network and become a NICOA member by applying online (coming soon) or by mail.
+Be an important part of a national membership network and become a NICOA member by applying online or by mail.
 Memberships are for two calendar years.
-Click here for detailed instructions on how to fill out the form.

 Membership offers many valuable benefits.
 In addition to helping us continue our work for the elders we serve, as a member, you will receive NICOA’s online bimonthly newsletter, legislative updates on important issues and resolutions affecting elders, a NICOA pin, voting privileges and discounted registration fees to attend our biennial conferences.
 You will also have the option of participating in surveys and information gathering (for NICOA use only), as well as access to any webinars we create without cost.

 Registration for our biennial American Indian Elders Conference requires membership.
-Pricing is based on your membership type, which is available for purchase online or by mail.
+Pricing is based on your membership type.
 You must apply for or renew your membership before registering for the conference.
 NICOA’s membership is effective through December 31, 2024.

 Associate (Non-Voting) Membership